Last updated on August 13th, 2025 at 10:42 am

 Ans.
 The three techniques of intrinsic motivation are as follows

 (i) Knowledge of the Goal.
 It is one of the most important techniques of motivation.
-A person should be made aware about the attainment of the goal.
+A person should be made aware of the attainment of the goal.
 The player should be acquainted well with the aim and objectives of the goal.

 Such people always show confidence in themselves despite having difficult situations.
 Coaches and trainers also play an important role in imparting a positive attitude.